 - Which phase or event in Abraham's life stands out most to you as one you can identify with or learn the most from?

-- Discuss how Isaac praying for his wife, Rebekah to conceive demonstrates faith and how this differs from Sarah's plan to resolve her inability to conceive.
+- Discuss how Isaac, praying for his wife to conceive, demonstrates faith and how this differs from Sarah's plan to resolve her inability to conceive.

-- Why would God choose Jacob to inherit the birthright of Isaac rather than the first borne son, Esau?
+- Why would God choose Jacob to inherit the birthright of Isaac rather than Esau, the first born?

-- Summarize Genesis 25:29-34 and discuss how the cheap price Jacob required for Esau's birthright is descriptive of our despising of our birthright from God?
+- Summarize Genesis 25:29-34 and discuss how the cheap price Jacob required for Esau's birthright is descriptive of how we also despise our own birthright from God.

 - Review Genesis 26 and answer the following questions:

 - Why did Isaac enter into an agreement with the King of the Philistines?